zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 # Get Started with LiveLabs

 ## Introduction
-This lab walks you through the steps to create an OML notebook and connect to the Python interpreter.
+This lab walks you through the steps to create an Oracle Machine Learning notebook and connect to the Python interpreter.

 Estimated Lab Time: 15 minutes

 ### Objectives

-In this lab, you will learn how to provision an autonomous database
+In this lab, you will learn how to provision an Oracle Autonomous Database.

 ### Prerequisites
 * Sign up for a free tier Oracle Cloud account.

-_Note: You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
+> Note: You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time._

 <if type="livelabs">## **Step 1:** Launch the workshop

-*Note: it takes approximately 20 minutes to create your workshop environment.*
+> Note: it takes approximately 20 minutes to create your workshop environment.*

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, and select **Autonomous Data Warehouse**.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-adw.png " ")

 2. Select the compartment assigned to you from the **List Scope menu** and then click the ADW instance.